Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Related Work

 \section{Related Work}

-\paranospace{Amodal Completion} Amodal completion in computer vision refers to the task of inferring the parts of an object that are occluded or missing in a given image or video frame.
+\textbf{Amodal Completion.} Amodal completion in computer vision refers to the task of inferring the parts of an object that are occluded or missing in a given image or video frame.
 This involves reconstructing the complete shape or structure of an object, even when parts of it are hidden by other objects or the environment.
 Unlike traditional segmentation, which focuses on visible parts of an object, amodal completion aims to predict the complete, unseen regions based on contextual information and the object's known properties.
 The approach to solving amodal completion can be categorized into two main strategies.

-\emph{Amodal Instance Segmentation} involves training a model to be able to segment both visible and non-visible portions of an object \cite{follmann2019learning, mohan2022amodal, li2023gin, xiao2021amodal, tran2022aisformer, HuCVPR2019, hsieh2023tracking, yao2022self, ke2021deep}.
+\textbf{Amodal Instance Segmentation} involves training a model to be able to segment both visible and non-visible portions of an object \cite{follmann2019learning, hu2019sail, mohan2022amodal}.
 This type of approach requires all test objects to be of classes that were seen during training time, meaning that these methods cannot be translated to a zero-shot paradigm.

-Within the \emph{Amodal Completion from a Visible Mask} paradigm, a model must be able to amodally complete any object based on its visible mask and frame information \cite{ozguroglu2024pix2gestalt, Zhan24}.
+Within the Amodal Completion from a Visible Mask paradigm, a model must be able to amodally complete any object based on its visible mask and frame information \cite{ozguroglu2024pix2gestalt, Zhan24}.
 Although this method relies on extra data being provided, either as ground truth or from a modal instance segmentation model \cite{ravi2024sam, kini2024ct, oquab2023dinov2, cheng2022masked}, it allows for zero-shot amodal completion.
+Of particular relevance, pix2gestalt \cite{ozguroglu2024pix2gestalt} can be seen as a single image counterpart to our method.
+Like us, they use an outpainting diffusion model.
+However, their model is for single images only and they use a CLIP embedding of the whole image to provide context.
+In video we must handle severe or even total occlusion in some frames.
+We therefore found it essential to restrict the space of possible solutions using 1. our proposed target region masks and 2. fine-tuning over unoccluded observations of the object.
+Since fully occluded frames do not provide useful CLIP embeddings, we found they did not help.